-When the same recording arrives through three paths and any misconfiguration leaks clinical data across organizations, the ingestion pipeline is the compliance boundary — not just a data pipe.
+When a single misconfiguration can leak clinical data across organizations, the ingestion pipeline is the compliance boundary — not just a data pipe.

 The platform was already processing web uploads and EHR-triggered ingestion through separate code paths.
 Adding SMB as a third parallel system would have created divergent processing logic, inconsistent audit trails, and bugs that only appeared when the same recording arrived through multiple paths.
-ML LABS built the device-to-cloud pipeline that unified all three ingestion paths onto a single processing queue, handled partial uploads without losing files, enforced per-organization data isolation at the storage level, and replaced manual operational scripts with event-driven scheduling — all deployed across test, US production, and UK production environments.
+ML LABS built the device-to-cloud pipeline that unified all three ingestion paths onto a single processing queue, enforced per-organization data isolation at the storage level, and replaced manual operational scripts with event-driven scheduling — all deployed across test, US production, and UK production environments.

 Ingress Queue Unification